AndronikosGl/JFectch/README.md

 <img src="screenshots/Light.png" alt="Light mode screenshot" width="600"/>
 <img src="screenshots/Toggle.png" alt="Mix screenshot" width="600"/>   <img src="screenshots/save.png" alt="SCreenshot button screenshot" width="600"/>

 ## Trademark Notice

 All distribution logos included in this project are the property of their respective owners.
 They are included **for informational and identification purposes only** and do not imply endorsement or sponsorship by the respective trademark owners.

-Copyright (c) 2025 AndronikosGl.
-All rights reserved.

-This repository is licenced under the MIT Licence
+This repository is licenced under the MIT Licence and does not cover any logos seen in this project.